ryssbowh/craft-themes/README.md

 ## Partial theme

 A partial theme will not be available to select in the backend, but it can be inherited from.
-Define a theme as partial with the method `isPartial(): bool` of the main class.
+Define a partial theme with the method `isPartial(): bool` of the main class.

 ## Rules settings